-Is the new business model for publishers to be selling overpriced services to writers?
+Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 That's the question that needs to be asked as Simon & Schuster (S&S) links with Author Solutions (AS) to run their new self-publishing service, Archway.